sabel2-0/serviceease/markdowns/VOLUNTARY_SERVICE_SYSTEM.md

 - If rejected → service marked as rejected

 ### 3. Requester Review (Second Approval)
-- Requester sees approved services in their dashboard
+- Institution User sees approved services in their dashboard
 - Verifies service was actually performed
 - Can approve or reject
 - If approved → service marked as completed